Enable LDAP

 User search base

-The distinguished name (DN) of the directory object from which to search for entries.
+Distinguished name of the directory object from which to search for entries.
 For example: ou=Peoples,dc=ad,dc=ranger-test

 Yes